 Can a person outrun a hippo?

-Taking the top speed of a hippo (around 30 mph), it isn’t looking too good for a human that is in a race for their life.
+Taking the top speed of a hippo (around 30 mph) into account, the prognosis doesn’t seem too bright for a human racing for dear life.
 Still, let’s take a closer look.

-The average human can hit speeds of 12-15 mph when really pressed.
-For reference, this would be a 4:36 min mile, impossible for almost any human.
+The average human can hit top speeds of 12-15 mph.
+For reference, that would be a 4:36 min mile, an impossible feat for almost any human to achieve.
 We are talking about sprints here, however.
 For an athlete, 15 mph is about as fast as things go.
-Most people in high school or college sports are able to hit these speeds over 100 meters, but only for 14 seconds or so.
+Most people in high school or college sports are able to reach these speeds over 100 meters, but only for 14 seconds or so.

 Looking at the world’s fastest humans, however, things look a bit better.
 Usain Bolt has the record for the fastest speed ever reached by a human.
 He hit 27.5 mph for a brief second while he was sprinting for his 100-meter dash world record back in 2009.
 This speed was brief, however, and wasn’t sustained for the entirety of the run.